Erudika/paraio.org/src/monolite/partials/002-standalone.md

 **Note:** We recommend deploying the Para at the root context `/`.
 You can do this by renaming the WAR file to `ROOT.war` before deploying.
 See [the Config](#005-config) for more details about configuring your deployment.

-> Go over to the [releases page](https://github.com/erudika/para/releases) to get the latest WAR package.
+> Check the [releases page](https://github.com/erudika/para/releases) for the latest WAR package.